saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 You would easily say:
 > You: It is alive.

-Without ever opening the box and look.
+Without ever opening the box.

-But since we are now in the quantum world, things a bit more complicated.
-But first start with the easy part.
+But since we are now in the quantum world, things get a bit more complicated.
+But let us first start with an easy part.
 If we open the box in the quantum world, everything behaves as we would expect.
 We can see the atom, detector, hammer, poison and cat and check how the cat is doing.
-In the quantum world however, it gets weird when we did not yet open the box and ask some questions.
+It only gets weird when we do not open the box but ask some questions.

-So, let me ask you the following question:
+So, let me ask you the following:

 > Me: You cannot open the box, what is the state of the cat?

 You would probably tell me:

 > You: I don't know.